kamalravi/kamalravi.github.io/_pages/about.md

 latest_posts: false  # includes a list of the newest posts
 ---

+I am currently seeking job opportunities and I am open to both <strong>postdoctoral positions</strong> and <strong>industry research scientist roles</strong>, with the intention to start in the Fall of 2024. 👇

 Introducing Ravi ([etym.](/name/)), a skilled Computer Engineering Ph.D. candidate with a versatile research background that encompasses a wide array of fields, including Natural Language Processing (NLP), Computational Social Science (CSS), Biomedical Informatics, System Design, and Applied Machine Learning.

 What sets Ravi apart is his profound expertise in biomedical informatics, with a strong foundation in biomedical signal and imaging analysis (MIA) and electronic health records (EHR).
 This unique blend of skills empowers him to explore diverse research interests and applications.